 Here are our safety tips when fitting them yourself:

 - Stick to the limits of how much your car can carry at one time

-Bikes must not partially or fully hide your number plate.
-If they do you’ll need to fit a supplementary light board.
+- Make sure your bike(s) don’t hide any of your number plate – if they do you’ll need to fit a light board

-Keep a reminder of anything that increases the height of your car in view, so you remember not to drive through or under low-level constructions.
+- Remember that anything on your roof may increase the height of your car in view, so avoid driving through or under low-level bridges

 - Remove racks when you’re not using them to reduce your petrol consumption